flutter/website/src/docs/deployment/ios.md

 ## Review Xcode project settings

-In this step, you'll review the most important settings in the Xcode workspace.
-For detailed procedures and descriptions, see [Prepare for app distribution][distributionguide_config].
+This step covers reviewing the most important settings in the Xcode workspace.
+For detailed procedures and descriptions, see
+[Prepare for app distribution][distributionguide_config].

 Navigate to your target's settings in Xcode: